arkency/posts/posts/2020-04-27-rails-event-store-1-dot-0-the-past-present-and-future.md

 The Rails Event Store prototype was "born" on one of our customer's project.
 It was a way to solve the business problem.
 It was very "naive" implementation, with a lot of problems.
 But the job has been done.
-It has been working in production for a long time, gradually replaced by Rails Event Store components until, finally, it has been replaced by Rails Event Store some time ago.
+It has been working in production for a long time, gradually replaced by various Rails Event Store components.
+Piece by piece, until finally it has been replaced by Rails Event Store as a whole completely.
 The learnings from that migration have been described by Paweł in [a blogpost](https://blog.arkency.com/how-to-migrate-large-database-tables-without-a-headache/).